oyaMnahtanoJ/first_prsonas/persona_embedding_summary_bold.md

 **Example:**

 User **Jt3GylPuH64uA3zTdbMdCg** is a **critical** reviewer who typically visits **low-rated** and **common businesses**.
 They exhibit a **varied** visitation pattern, favour **afternoon** outings, are mostly **weekday** active, write a **handful** of reviews, and tend to explore businesses in **Hair Salons**.

+**Cross-Domain Persona Matcher:**

+ User: dCOonQ7Md1ooief37g1SHw [Yelp]
+User dCOonQ7Md1ooief37g1SHw is a mixed reviewer who typically visits high-rated and niche businesses.
+They exhibit a narrow visitation pattern, favour evening outings, are mostly mixed active, write many reviews, and tend to explore businesses in Nail Salons.

+ Closest match from Amazon → AGYGB42MVBQ4X2XNEX45VHJD7GOA
+User AGYGB42MVBQ4X2XNEX45VHJD7GOA is a mixed reviewer who tends to buy low-rated and popular items.
+They show a varied purchasing pattern and prefer moderately priced products.
+They exhibit a diverse brand preference.
+Their interests lie primarily in the category of Hair Care.

+ Closest match from CDP → 355374962
+User 355374962 shows a varied purchasing pattern and prefers moderately priced products.
+Their brand preference is diverse, sessions are generally short timed, and their activity is skewed toward the weekday.
+They post many reviews overall.